mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 > “The Buddhist Law and the Law of Kings are the same.”

-In a sense, the Governor stood between and passed out their judgement on this case.
+In a sense, the Governor stood between and passed out fair judgement on this case.
 “Both are pretty good.”
 That’s why next,

 > Hsueh said, “What principle have you seen?”

-If you say both of them are good, you judge like this on this case, if so, what have you seen?
+If you say both of them are good, if you judge like this on this case, if so, what have you seen?
 What is the truth you have seen?

 > The Governor said, “When you do not settle what is to be settled, instead you bring about disorder.”

-That means what you have to do.
-You shouldn’t do what ... you shouldn’t do it.
+That means you have to do what you have to do.
+You shouldn’t do what you shouldn’t do.
 Life is very simple.
 When you want to practice, practice.
-When you attend training sessions, follow the schedule.
+When you attend a training session, [do the] training session, follow the schedule.
 Even though it’s hard, follow the schedule.
-So you should do what you have to do.
-This is daily life, based on Buddha Nature.
-Living in, standing straight in the Buddha Nature.
+You should do what you have to do.
+This is daily life, based on living in, standing straight in, Buddha Nature.
 Life is very simple: you have to do what you have to do; you shouldn’t do what you shouldn’t do.
 That’s all you have to do.

 > Hsueh thereupon descended from his seat.

 Then that is the end of the discussion.
 He descended from his seat means he really accepted that Governor’s way too.

 Next time I want to discuss some of the commentaries and notes.
-This commentary is a pretty long commentary.
-Interesting stories there.
-So you should read it.
-And also the Verse next time.
+This commentary is a pretty long commentary; interesting stories there.
+So you should read it, and also the verse, for next time.

 Do you have some questions?

 #### 58:12

 **Question**: Hojo-san?
-The difficulty with the list, is that just sort of like say “just do it”?
+The [difficulty with the list], is that just sort of like “just do it”?

 **Katagiri**: Yeah, that is “discussing sudden.”

 **Same person**: Ah.

-**Katagiri**: This *Blue Cliff Record* always appears the sudden and gradual, particularly sudden, as a dramatic way.
-Very dramatic, but I don’t think you should imitate the dramatic way. *[He chuckles.]* So in many ways you can do: through the words, through the silence, you can do it.
+**Katagiri**: This *Blue Cliff Record* always [presents] the sudden and gradual, particularly the sudden, in a dramatic way.
+Very dramatic, but I don’t think you should imitate the dramatic way. *[He chuckles.]* You can do it in many ways: through words, through silence, you can do it.

-You know I told you before a Zen Master taught to the priest who were really proud of his experience, his priest life, because he was completely respected by one of his followers.
-This very old woman completely respected him, just like Buddha, you know?
-So he told to the Zen Masters, “I was really respected by one of my followers.”
-Then immediately he said, “Don’t think of life roughly.
+You know I told you before a Zen Master taught a priest who was really proud of his experience, his priest life, because he was completely respected by one of his followers, a very old woman who completely respected him, just like Buddha, you know?
+[The priest] told to the Zen Master, “I was really respected by one of my followers.”
+Then immediately [the Zen Master] said, “Don’t think of life roughly.
 You originally are stupid.
-So shut up.” *[He laughs.]* This is in a word, it’s very sharp.
+So shut up.” *[He laughs.]* In a word, it’s very sharp.
 Don’t you think so?
-It means if you are by somebody that’s wonderful, but let it go.
+It means if you are respected by somebody that’s wonderful, but let it go.
 What do you mean?
 You are respected by one of the old women in the village.
 It is just like karmic life.
-Just like a lion; lion is strong, catch the cats in the lion cage, and eat.
+Just like a lion; lion is strong, [catches] the cats in the lion cage and [eats them].
 And then you say, “I am strong.”
 Lion is respected.
-So I can talk Buddha’s teaching pretty well, and you respect, what does he mean?
-I cannot think of myself, “Oh, I am Buddha.”
-I don’t think so.
-This is just like owls who can at night; same thing.
+So I can talk Buddha’s teaching pretty well, and you respect, what does it mean?
+I cannot think of myself, “I am Buddha”; I don’t think so.
+This is just like owls, who can see at night; same thing.
 What’s the difference?
 So don’t be bragging.
 Don’t think of life roughly.
 You are originally stupid, so shut up. *[He laughs.]* That is exactly *boom*.
 That’s pretty nice, isn’t it?
 It’s like hitting him with a whisk.

 #### 1:01:32